 If you just want to try a few rides, look into buying normal single-use-tickets, where the rides cost from anywhere between 1-3 tickets per ride, with one ticket at DKK 25.
-Check out their website for more price information.
+Check out their website for copenhagen travel guide and information.

 Opening hours are

 Summer season is from April 12th to September 23rd.
 You can also experience Halloween from October 12th to the 28th.
 Christmas season is from November 16th to December 30th.